plume-lib/merging/README.md

-* Using them as [**re-merge tools**](#how-to-use-as-a-re-merge-tool) means to keep Git's original behavior and manually invoke them to improve the merge (whither Git produced a conflict or not
+* Using them as [**re-merge tools**](#how-to-use-as-a-re-merge-tool) means to keep Git's original behavior and manually invoke them to improve the merge (whether Git produced a conflict or not).
+This leads to the best merge results; see [below](#why-to-use-a-re-merge-tool-rather-than-a-merge-driver) for an explanation.

-leads
-   to the best merge results; see [below](#why-to-use-a-re-merge-tool-rather-than-a-merge-driver) for an explanation.